Ardron v Sussex Partnership NHS Foundation Trust Posted In: Case Law

 The Claimant was employed by the Trust as a consultant psychiatrist.
 She was subject to disciplinary proceedings following an incident whereby a prisoner committed suicide.
 The investigation report set out various allegations against her, in particular relating to failures in record-keeping and documentation, alongside failures to meet the standards of good medical practice.
 The allegations made were given as examples of gross misconduct in the Trust’s Disciplinary Policy and Procedure.

-The claimant argued there was no basis for a charge of gross misconduct; a charge which, if established,
+The claimant argued there was no basis for a charge of gross misconduct; a charge which, if established, could potentially lead to the termination of her contract and serious ramifications for her, including

 Already a subscriber?